 A rise of earth potential

 A rise of earth potential is caused by electrical faults that occur at electrical substations, power plants, or high-voltage transmission lines.
 Therefore short-circuit current flows through the plant structure and equipment and into the earthing electrode.
-Since the Soil Resistivity is not zero, any current injected into the earth at the earth electrode produces a 'Rise of Earth Potential'.
-This earth potential rise (EPR) is with respect to an infinitely distant reference point.
+Since the Soil Resistivity is not zero, any current injected into the earth at the earth electrode produces a ‘Rise of Earth Potential’.
+This earth potential rise (EPR) is concerning an infinitely distant reference point.
 The resulting rise of earth potential can cause hazardous voltage, many hundreds of metres away from the actual fault location.
 Many factors determine the level of hazard, including available fault current, soil type, soil moisture, temperature, underlying rock layers, and clearing time to interrupt the fault.

 The rise of earth potential is a safety issue in the coordination of power and telecommunications services.
 A RoEP event at a site such as an electrical distribution substation may expose personnel, users or structures to hazardous voltages.
-These hazards are referred to as Step and Touch Potential hazards.
+These hazards are referred to as Step and Touch Potential risks.

 Step Potential Body Current

 Touch Potential Body Current

-Touch potentials are defined as the difference between the maximum Rise of Earth Potential and the minimum surface potential within a 1 m radius of the earthed plant.
+Touch potential defined as the difference between the maximum Rise of Earth Potential and the minimum surface potential within a 1 m radius of the earthed plant.
 There are cases where the touch potential could be nearly the full voltage across the earthed object if that object is earthed at a point remote from the place where the person is in contact with it.
-For example, a crane that was earthed to the system neutral and that contacted an energized line would expose any person in contact with the crane or its uninsulated load line to a touch potential nearly equal to the full fault.
+For example, a crane earthed to the system neutral and that contacted an energised line would expose any person in connection with the crane or its uninsulated load line to a touch potential nearly equal to the full fault.